AiAutomatrix/CogmoraLabs/PaperTrading_System.md

 # Paper Trading System Documentation

 This document outlines the architecture and functionality of the paper trading feature within the Cogmora Labs application.
-It enables users to simulate both spot and leveraged futures cryptocurrency trades using live data from KuCoin without risking real money.
+It enables users to simulate both spot and leveraged futures cryptocurrency trades using live market data from KuCoin without risking real money.

 ## Core Architecture: The `PaperTradingContext`